Rj-Sathusan/Visualizing-Ideas-An-AI-Powered-Assistant-for-Blind-Developers/README.md

  <div align="center">
 <h1>
 Visualizing Ideas AI Voice Assistant for Blind Developers </h1>
-<p>Progress...</p>

 </div>

 This repository contains the source code for an AI-powered voice assistant designed specifically for blind developers.
-The voice assistant can help them create professional-looking PowerPoint presentations without the need for visual aids, and can even engage in unlimited knowledge conversations through the ChatGpt integration.
+The voice assistant can help them create professional-looking PowerPoint presentations without the need for visual aids, and can even engage in unlimited knowledge conversations through the ChatGpt integration.<p><b>Progress...</b></p>

  <img src="img2.png" alt="Project Banner" >